WINES WITH PEDIGREE FROM A

 When your family has been on the land for six generations, sustainability takes on new meaning.

 In 2006, Henry of Pelham was the first vineyard to be certified as local and sustainable by Local Food Plus.
 We’ve followed Sustainable Winemaking Ontario’s world-leading standards in our farming practices since 2004.
-In 2017, we became one of only six wineries in Ontario to be certified by the Wine Council of Ontario as following sustainable winemaking practices from soil to shelf.
+In 2017, we became one of only six Ontario wineries to be certified by the Wine Council of Ontario as following sustainable winemaking practices from vine to table.

 From wetland restoration and biofiltration to reforestation and water conservation, our efforts will ensure that plants, helpful insects, animals and people—including wine makers—continue to thrive on this land six generations from now.